 What is the Coronavirus Job Retention Scheme and how can I apply?

-The Coronavirus Job Retention Scheme is a temporary scheme set up by the UK government to support employers whose operations have been seriously affected by the COVID-19 pandemic.
-This is a temporary scheme in place since 1st March 2020, which has now been extended until the end of October.
-It allows employers to claim for 80% of furloughed employees’ usual monthly wage, up to £2,500 a month.
-To find out if you are eligible to apply, head to GOV.UK.
+The Coronavirus Job Retention Scheme was a temporary scheme set up by the UK government to support employers whose operations have been seriously affected by the COVID-19 pandemic.
+This temporary scheme in place since 1st March 2020 and comes to an end at the end of October.
+Due to the second English lockdown, the government announced they would be extending furlough until the end of the month.

 What are my rights as an employer or business during the coronavirus pandemic?